 Garment sourcing countries by % share of volume of product made

-This is the first year we have reported our global supplier ratings by production unit and by percentage of workers.
-Throughout 2016, Brazil and Mexico started to implement the global Sustainable Supply Chain (SSC) programme guidelines and audit process.
-As a result, this is the first year the new Supplier Code of Conduct has been in effect in all sourcing regions, allowing us to provide global figures.
-However, implementing our global programme in Brazil and Mexico has raised expectations for domestic suppliers, leading to lower ratings.
-As a result, our global performance of products sourced from A/B rated suppliers decreased from 90.8% to 77.8%.
+2016 was the first year we reported our global supplier ratings by production unit and by percentage of workers.
+Throughout 2015, Brazil and Mexico began implementing the global Sustainable Supply Chain (SSC) programme guidelines and audit process.
+As a result, 2016 was the first year the new Supplier Code of Conduct was in effect in all sourcing regions, allowing us to provide global figures.

-In Brazil and Mexico, 37% and 45% of the workers respectively, work in D and E rated factories.
-As mentioned previously, this is mainly due to the implementation of the new Code of Conduct elements which are higher than the current industry standards.
-In subsequent years, the teams working with the domestic supply chains of Brazil and Mexico will focus on building capacity and technical know-how in all production units to ensure adequate progression toward the goal.
+In Brazil and Mexico, 41% and 37% of supply chain employees work in D- and E-rated factories respectively in 2017.
+These regions adopted the full Supplier Code of Conduct for the first time in 2016, meaning that we now have a single global standard for suppliers in all regions.
+In 2018, the teams working with the domestic supply chains of Brazil and Mexico will focus on building capacity and technical know-how in all production units to progress towards our goal.

-Our Sustainable Supply Chain (SSC) team was strengthened in 2014 and has grown rapidly over the past few years.
-Now located in different sourcing hubs – including China, Bangladesh, India, Turkey, Hong Kong, Cambodia, Brazil and Mexico – the SSC team is made up of experienced practitioners.
-They are supported by the Global Sustainability Team, who share learnings and drive the implementation of sustainability across all our sourcing countries and retail markets.
-This allows the SSC team to focus on execution on the ground by supporting production units through their continuous improvement journey.
+Our Sustainable Supply Chain (SSC) team is made up of expert practitioners and located in different sourcing hubs – including China, Bangladesh, India, Turkey, Hong Kong, Cambodia, Brazil and Mexico.
+They are supported by the Global Sustainability team, who share learnings and drive the implementation of sustainability across all our sourcing countries and retail markets.
+This allows the SSC team to focus on driving the SSC programme on the ground, supporting production units through their continuous improvement journey.